AvishrantsSh/Django-Template/README.md

     ```sh
     make flush
     ```
-     _Note:Media files will not be deleted using this command_
+     _Note: Media files will not be deleted using this command_

 4. Update project requirements (useful for deployment)
     ```sh